do-community/OSS-2022-Getting-Started-With-Kubernetes/kubernetes/README.md

     ```shell
     kubectl get pods -n app-namespace
     ```
-    You should see something like this
+    You should see something like this:
     ```shell
     NAME                              READY   STATUS    RESTARTS   AGE
     one-time-secret-5b757b96f-6nbm7   1/1     Running   0          12s